Blockchain-Powered-eSIM/Kokio-docs/docs/eSIM/problem.md

 ### Security and Privacy Challenges

-One of the most pressing issues with eSIMs is their reliance on **remote SIM provisioning**.
+One of the most pressing issues with eSIMs is their reliance on **`Remote SIM Provisioning`**.
 While this feature allows users to switch carriers seamlessly, it also opens the door to **unauthorized activation** or **profile switching** by attackers.
 For example, during the provisioning process, a **Man-In-The-Middle (MITM)** attack could intercept communication between the device and the carrier, compromising the **eSIM profile**.
 This vulnerability highlights the need for stronger encryption and authentication mechanisms.

 Another concern is the **device and carrier dependence** of eSIMs.
 The device hosting the **eSIM** becomes a **single point of failure**—if compromised, the **eSIM profile** could be misused, manipulated, or stolen before the user can take action.
 Additionally, weak security practices by mobile carriers can expose consumer **eSIM profiles** to hacking or unauthorized access.